getodk/docs/shared-src/docs-tech-guide.rst

    .. _get-gh-account:

    `GitHub`_ is a popular code storage and collaboration platform.
-   You will need a GitHub account to contribute to Open Date Kit documentation, or any other Open Date Kit projects.
+   You will need a GitHub account to contribute to Open Data Kit documentation, or any other Open Data Kit projects.

    - `Open Data Kit on GitHub`_
    - `ODK Docs on GitHub`_